openmaptiles/openmaptiles/README.md

 make import-sql
 ```

 Now you are ready to **generate the vector tiles**.
-Using environment variables
-you can limit the bounding box and zoom levels of what you want to generate (`docker-compose.yml`).
+By default, `./.env` specifies the entire planet BBOX for zooms 0-7, but running `generate-bbox-file` will analyze the data file and set the `BBOX` param to limit tile generation.

 ```
-docker-compose run generate-vectortiles
+make generate-bbox-file  # compute data bbox -- not needed for the whole planet make generate-tiles      # generate tiles
 ```

 ## License